Gulshan Kumar murder case: HC upholds acquittal of producer Ramesh Taurani, confirms conviction of one accused

-The Bombay High Court on Thursday upheld the acquittal of film producer and Tips Industries co-founder Ramesh Taurani in the case of murder of music baron Gulshan Kumar in 1997, and also confirmed the conviction and life sentence imposed on accused Abdul Rauf Merchant.
+A division bench of Bombay High Court comprising Justice Sadhana Jadhav and Justice N R Borkar maintained the acquittal of Taurani and dismissed an appeal of the Maharashtra government.

+The court confirmed the conviction of Abdul Rauf Merchant alias Dawood Merchant, who was associated with the gang of underworld don Dawood Ibrahim.

-A division bench of Justices S S Jadhav and N R Borkar also quashed the acquittal of another accused in the case- Abdul Rashid Merchant, brother of Rauf, and convicted him to life imprisonment.
-Gulshan Kumar, also known as the 'Cassette king', was shot dead in August 1997 outside a temple in suburban Andheri.
+The bench also quashed the acquittal of another accused in the case and Rauf’s brother Abdul Rashid Merchant and convicted him to life imprisonment.

+Rashid has been asked to surrender and if he fails, a non-bailable warrant can be issued against him.

 Rauf subsequently appealed against the conviction, while the state government filed an appeal against the acquittal of Taurani.
 On Thursday, the high court dismissed the state government's appeal and upheld the acquittal of Taurani.
 The bench, however, upheld the conviction of Rauf and also the life sentence imposed on him, but quashed and set aside his conviction under sections 392 and 397.